openstack/ansible-collections-openstack/README.md

 # Ansible Collection: openstack.cloud

 This repo hosts the `openstack.cloud` Ansible Collection.

 The collection includes the Openstack modules and plugins supported by Openstack community to help the management of Openstack infrastructure.

-:warning: **WARNING:**
-This collection is currently being ported to the upcoming OpenStack SDK 1.\* release.
-SDK version 1.\* introduces numerous API changes which break backward compatibility with previous 0.\* releases.
-Since keeping a single collection release compatible with both SDK series is not sustainable, our collection codebase has been split:
+## Breaking backward compatibility :warning:

+Dear contributors and users of the Ansible OpenStack collection!
+Our codebase has been split into two separate release series:

+* `2.x.x` releases of Ansible OpenStack collection are compatible with OpenStack SDK `1.x.x` and its release candidates `0.99.x` *only* (OpenStack Zed and later).
+Our `master` branch tracks our `2.x.x` releases.
-Branch stable/1.0.0 and 1.\*.\* releases of the collection are compatible with previous OpenStack SDK 0.\* releases only.
-The master branch and upcoming 2.\*.\* releases of this collection will be compatible with SDK 1.\* only.
-Both branches will continue to be maintained for now.
-Patches from master will be backported to stable/1.0.0 on a best effort basis but expect new features to be introduced in the master branch only.
+* `1.x.x` releases of Ansible OpenStack collection are compatible with OpenStack SDK `0.x.x` prior to `0.99.0` *only* (OpenStack Yoga and earlier).
+Our `stable/1.0.0` branch tracks our `1.x.x` releases.

+Both branches will be developed in parallel for the time being.
+Patches from `master` will be backported to `stable/1.0.0` on a best effort basis but expect new features to be introduced in our `master` branch only.
 Contributions are welcome for both branches!
-:warning:
+Differences between both branches are mainly renamed and sometimes dropped module return values.
+We try to keep our module parameters backward compatible by offering aliases but e.g. the semantics of `filters` parameters in `*_info` modules have changed due to updates in the OpenStack SDK.

+Our decision to break backward compatibility was not taken lightly.
+OpenStack SDK's first major release (`1.0.0` and its release candidates `0.99.x`) has streamlined and improved large parts of its codebase.
+For example, its Connection interface now consistently uses the Resource interfaces under the hood.
+This required breaking changes from older SDK releases though.
+The Ansible OpenStack collection is heavily based on OpenStack SDK.
+With OpenStack SDK becoming backward incompatible, so does our Ansible OpenStack collection.
+We simply lack the devpower to maintain a backward compatible interface in Ansible OpenStack collection across several SDK releases.

+Our first `2.0.0` release is currently under development and we still have a long way to go.
+If you use modules of the Ansible OpenStack collection and want to join us in porting them to the upcoming OpenStack SDK, please contact us!
+Ping Jakob Meng <mail@jakobmeng.de> (jm1) or Rafael Castillo <rcastill@redhat.com> (rcastillo) and we will give you a quick introduction.
+We are also hanging around on `irc.oftc.net/#openstack-ansible-sig` and `irc.oftc.net/#oooq` 😎

+We have extensive documentation on [why, what and how we are adopting and reviewing the new modules]( https://hackmd.io/szgyWa5qSUOWw3JJBXLmOQ?view), [how to set up a working DevStack environment for hacking on the collection](https://hackmd.io/PI10x-iCTBuO09duvpeWgQ?view) and, most importantly, [a list of modules where we are coordinating our porting efforts](https://hackmd.io/7NtovjRkRn-tKraBXfz9jw?view).

 ## Installation and Usage